ravendb/docs/Documentation/4.0/Raven.Documentation.Pages/server/security/authentication/cerificate-management.markdown

 ![Figure 1.
 Certificates View](images/main.png)

-Client certificates are managed by RavenDB directly and not through any PKI infrastrurcture.
+Client certificates are managed by RavenDB directly and not through any PKI infrastructure.
 If you want to remove or reduce the permissions on a certificate handed to a client, you can edit the permissions or remove them entirely from this screen.

 It's important to note that RavenDB does __not__ keep track of the certificate's private key.
 Whether you generate a client certificate